zemliak/RPN_Calculator/README.md

 RPN_Calculator
 ==============
+A multi function calculator, which takes an expression with parentheses and exponents as a string, converts it to reverse polish notation to get rid of parentheses and properly order operations, and returns the result.

 To run the file, either use the code from the src/calculator in an ide, or download the executable jar file and run from command prompt using: